ziptofaf/gdpr-rails/README.md

+# BREAKING CHANGES

+## NOTE (27.07.2018 ) - there was an error in the system of storing encryption keys - instead of 28 bytes inside redis and 4 inside secrets.yml it was all stored inside redis.
+You can use `rake updater:fix_redis_keys` to ensure your user's data is still accessible after this update (it will remove excessive information from your redis database for existing users)

 # README

 So this is an example of an application that adheres to GDPR regulations (aka EU wide fundamental changes to how personally identifiable information is stored).